thiswillbeyourgithub/save_to_zotero/README.md

 2. **High-Quality PDF Generation**: Creates PDFs with optimal formatting for reading and storage, including automatic expansion of hidden content, proper scrolling to capture all page elements, and preservation of images and formatting.

-3. **Metadata Extraction**: Extracts key metadata like title, author, publication date, and description from the webpage to create rich Zotero entries.
+3. **Metadata Extraction**: Extracts key metadata like title from the webpage to create rich Zotero entries.

-4. **Zotero Integration**: Communicates with your Zotero library through both the Zotero API and direct file storage integration to ensure items are properly indexed and accessible.
+4. **Zotero Integration**: Communicates with your Zotero library through both the Zotero API and the Zotero Connector API to ensure items are properly indexed and accessible.

 ## Installation